maptime/msp/_posts/2015-10-27-October-Maptime-Resources.md

 We'll be meeting in St. Paul in the **Highland Park Library's Community Room** (located on the 2nd floor) and have some great presentations on **resources and maps** to get you started on some current, and future projects.

 [Mike Dolbow](http://www.twitter.com/mmdolbow) will show us [Census Reporter](http://www.censusreporter.org), how to get to Census data fast, and make a map within minutes!
-[Ryan Mattke](http://www.twitter.com/eglath) will also be presenting on a topic to be determined (*check back soon for more details*)!
+[Ryan Mattke](http://www.twitter.com/eglath) will also be presenting on Census Data Visualizations, in particular with GIS data and historical maps!

 After the presentations, we'll discuss some highlights from the [2015 NACIS conference](http://nacis2015.sched.org) in Minneapolis, our favorite resources, and maps together!